The Transitive Verb

 Alicia wrote a love poem on a restaurant napkin.

-Pinky the poodle cleans the dirty supper dishes with his tongue before Grandma loads the "prewashed" items into dishwasher.
+Pinky the poodle cleans the dirty supper dishes with his tongue before Grandma loads the "prewashed" items into the dishwasher.